 - using visual and video resources, interviews, and conversations

-- offering enrichment opportunities between sessions
+- offering enrichment opportunities and bonus conversations between sessions

 - recommending follow-up actions